 I already mentioned that you sometimes have to look at value for money too and sometimes when you pay a bit more the value also goes up.
 It might also be good to do combo tours and tours that include another activity that at first glance look expensive but you are actually saving in form of money, by only doing one transfer instead of two for example, or time.
 Time is money ya’ll (we recently had a guest at one of our dinners that was raised in Texas and said ya’ll a lot).

 Except when you don’t have any money of course.
-Then sometime you go from A to B to C to D, then back to B, before you get to E if it means you’ll get there a bit cheaper.
+Then sometimes you go from A to B to C to D, then back to B, before you get to E if it means you’ll get there a bit cheaper.
 That’s how it ended up taking me three days once to get from Iceland to Serbia and why I decided to take an illegal taxi back to Croatia to save some time.
 I sweated a lot that day.

-A good example of this are Super Jeep tours of the Golden Circle.
+A good example of this are the Super Jeep tours of the Golden Circle.
 If you want to do a super jeep tour but you don’t have a lot of time (or money) it might be worth looking into doing a super jeep tour of the Golden Circle instead of doing two separate tours.
 The super jeep tours are also good because the groups are usually smaller since each jeep normally only takes 4-6 passengers.
 Then they can also add places to their itinerary that you can’t reach on a bus like Langjökull glacier.

 I also found this evening super jeep Golden Circle tour that is great if you are on a summer stopover for example and you arrive in the afternoon to Iceland and leave again the next day.
 Plus I kind of think it’s genius to do the Golden Circle at night because it’s much less crowded.
 I did a Northern Lights super jeep tour with these guys last winter and loved it!

 A part from the Hot Golden Circle tour there’s one tour that I cannot recommend it enough but sadly it’s only available in winter.
 The Golden Circle and Traditional tastes is a bit pricier than most of the other tours but I think it absolutely worth every penny and so do all the happy guests that send me e-mails to thank me for recommending it to them.
-It’s a small bus golden circle tour with emphasis on local food and it will take you to some of my favorite places on the Golden Circle along with including a visit to the Fontana Spa and a beautiful meal at a nice little country side restaurant.
+It’s a small bus golden circle tour with emphasis on local food and it will take you to some of my favorite places on the Golden Circle along with including a visit to the Fontana Spa and a beautiful meal at a nice little countryside restaurant.

-Because one of my all time favorite activity I’ve done for this blog was a snorkeling tour in Silfra (I was kind of scared though but it was so worth it) I was also intrigued to find this combo tour that combines the snorkel and the Golden Circle tour (since Silfra is in Þingvellir, which is the first stop on the Golden Circle).
+Because one of my all-time favorite activity I’ve done for this blog was a snorkeling tour in Silfra (I was kind of scared though but it was so worth it) I was also intrigued to find this combo tour that combines the snorkel and the Golden Circle tour (since Silfra is in Þingvellir, which is the first stop on the Golden Circle).
 There are cheaper options available of this combo but you do the Golden Circle bit on a big bus on those ones.
 This tour is very small and much more intimate.

 For those hard to please

 If you think none of these tours are your jam then you might want to consider doing a drive-it-yourself tour of the Golden Circle.
 That way you can do what you want, see what you desire and if there’s more than two of you there’s a good chance it will cost you less.
-Especially if you book through us.

 Finally, if you are traveling in a group of 4 or more it’s always worth looking into doing a private tour of the Golden Circle.
 You would be surprised how little you often have to pay to get the guide and the vehicle all to yourself.
 If that’s something you’d be interested in, just be in touch and we’ll help you find the right tour for you.